kids-first/ngs_checkmate_wf/docs/NGSCHECKMATE.md

     type: ['null', int]
     default: 4000
 ```
-1) Ram input param optional - use if you plan on batching ~20+ vcfs.
+1) Ram in megabytes, input param optional - use if you plan on batching ~20+ vcfs.
-2) `input_vcf` is an array of arrays - basically an array of groups of vcfs that you'd like ot see evaluated together.
+2) `input_vcf` is an array of arrays - basically an array of groups of vcfs that you would like ot see evaluated together.
 3) `output_basename` is an array of file output prefixes - should line up with the first level of array elements from `input_vcf`

 #### outputs